Thursday, January 23, 2025

 meet Asami

 I have had a video for a couple of years, part of my collection.
-It shows a young Japanese woman pretending to be a tour guide on a coach.
+It shows a young Japanese woman acting as a tour guide on a coach.
 She has sex with several men on the coach.
-She is wearing the uniform of tour guides, with a yellow jacket and hat.
+She is wearing the uniform of tour guides in Japan, with a yellow jacket and hat.

 I found out that her name is Asami and if you buy the DVD there is another video of her having sex at a hot spring or spa.
 I found out that there are other DVDs, one where she is a nurse.
 This is not soft porn, you see her having full sex and seeming to enjoy it.